ibexa/documentation-developer/docs/guide/configuration.md

 The default value is `100`.
 You can set it to `-1` for no limit, or to `0` to completely disable copying subtrees.

+You can copy subtree from CLI using the command: `bin/console ezplatform:copy-subtree <sourceLocationId> <targetLocationId>`.

 ### Pagination limits

 Default pagination limits for different sections of the Back Office are defined in the following settings: